Teaching English in Taiwan: Living in Taiwan

 Scooter

 The scooter tends to be the most popular mode of transportation for teachers in light of its cost, availability, and the ability to get around quickly in traffic.
 Many ESL teachers purchase scooters.
-An ARC (Alien Resident Card) and local scooter license are required upon purchase.
-Second-hand scooters are readily available and can be purchased for approximately NT$10,000-20,000, and a new scooter can be purchased for approximately NT$30,000-60,000.
-They can also be rented at a very reasonable price.
+An ARC (Alien Resident Card) is required upon purchase.
+Second-hand scooters are readily available and can be purchased for approximately NT$10,000 – 40,000, and new scooters start at approximately NT$50,000.
+They can also be rented at a very reasonable rate, if you have a valid international or local motorcycle licence.

 Tips When Using a Scooter: